Restoring digital privacy — one voice sample at a time.

 Authenticate using your unique voice sample — no passwords, no recovery emails, no third-party identity providers.
 Learn about the science →

-Every user holds a self-sovereign identifier (V-ID).
+Every user holds a self-owned identifier (V-ID).
 Your identity belongs to you, stored on your device, not in a central database.

 End-to-end encrypted whispers reach only the intended recipient.
 No metadata trails, no server-side message inspection.